Láng Attila D.

 They meet again at the computer that night.
 They talk till midnight, even Pi doesn’t say they should sleep.
 They must process this experience.
 Finally they part, Kissy and Martin remains last.
 They talk a bit in two.
 She doesn’t know what to think.
 It’s good to talk with him, but she’s got no idea what would she say in real life, if the others weren’t be there, neither if she was head over ears in love, nor if not.
 Currently she doesn’t know which one is the case.

 Next morning, as she steps out the house, a young man halt her, saying she is looking for a girl living in this house who caught a criminal yesterday.
-I’m that, says Kissy hastily, are you a policeman?
+It’s me, says Kissy hastily, are you a policeman?
 The guy takes a camera.
 I’m Bizet from Soir [Evening], he says, and begins shooting photos, we want a big article, tell me please how did it happen when…

 Hey!
 Leave me alone!